HiAS7/The-Sauce-Book-Online/_classes/Ranger.md

 #### Hunter
 ##### Hunter’s Prey
-At 3rd level, you gain one of the following features of your choice.\
+At 3rd level, you gain one of the following features of your choice.<br/>
 **Colossus Slayer.** Your tenacity can wear down the most potent foes.
 When you hit a creature with a weapon attack, the creature takes an extra
 1d8 damage if it’s below its hit point maximum.
-You can deal this extra damage only once per turn.\
+You can deal this extra damage only once per turn.<br/>
-**Giant Killer.** When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.\
+**Giant Killer.** When a Large or larger creature within 5 feet of you hits or misses you with an attack, you can use your reaction to attack that creature immediately after its attack, provided that you can see the creature.<br/>
 **Horde Breaker.** Once on each of your turns when you make a weapon attack, you can make another attack with the same weapon against a